nikuehn/GM_Spatial_Correlation/sim_spatcorr.md

 Now, estimation is done with traditional geostatistics using a variogram.
 Variograms are calculated and fitted with package `gstat`.
 For each event, a variogram is calculated, and the exponential model is fitted.
-I'm just using the default settings of `variogram`, which gives some warnings for fiting for multiple events (in particular for small number of records).
+I'm just using the default settings of `variogram`, which gives some warnings during fitting for multiple events (in particular for small number of records).